shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/lab-3-tokens-attacks.md

 #
 ## 1.Steal-the-PRT-Cookie
-Note: This method will bypass MFA only if the user has authenticated using MFA in its Windows (open Edge and sync the profile, go to the windows account settings on Windows and make sure it doesn't need to get verified)
+Note: This method will bypass MFA only if the user has authenticated using MFA in its Windows (open Edge and Turn on profile "sync", go to the windows account settings on Windows and make sure it doesn't need to get verified)

 #### Option 1: using RequestAADRefreshToken.exe tool
 Use the MicrosoftAccountTokenProvider DLL to request a new PRT cookie: